Also known as: Kingdom Hearts: Final Mix

 - The contents of most treasure chests in the game have been changed.

-- A miss-able Red Trinity in Halloween Town has been moved to a different location, to make it permanently accessible.
+- A miss-able Red Trinity located inside Oogie's Manor at the Halloween Town world has been moved to a different location, due to the place becoming destroyed and inaccessible later in the story.

 - The damage output of the Wooden Sword in Hollow Bastion has been heavily weakened to do little-to-no-damage compared to the original version of the game.